mrvollger/subread-to-ccs-smk/README.md

 ### Dependencies

 Dependencies are managed with conda.
-Be sure to include the following in your `.bashrc` if you want to use the pre-computed conda env.
+If you are in the Stergachis lab be sure to include the following in your `.bashrc` if you want to use the pre-computed conda env.

 ```
 export SNAKEMAKE_CONDA_PREFIX=/mmfs1/gscratch/stergachislab/snakemake-conda-envs